FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

 There are three updates for this lab:

 - Create a method to get the current heading of the robot.
+- Use the `this.` syntax for member variables.
 - Add comments to divide the *Drivetrain* class into subsections.

 ### <a name="heading"></a>Create Heading Method